 We’re a little different to other graduate programmes in that we accept applications all year round.
 We’re open and flexible to start dates and likely to have a number of intakes over the course of the year.
 We figured if the talent is out there ready and waiting to get started, why wait any longer than necessary!

 Yes, if we think you cut the mustard.
-There’s nothing we want more than to be able to take on any number of graduates who have come in and made all the right impressions during their internship and have exceeded all their KPI’s.
+There’s nothing we want more than to be able to take on any number of graduates who have come in and made all the right impressions during their probation and have exceeded all their KPI’s.
 You’ll have monthly check-ins with your mentor to make sure you’re keeping on track in the early days, but if not, at the end of second (or third) month, we’ll need to have an honest conversation about whether or not our partnership is working out as we’d both hoped.

 They say first impressions count and they really do.
 We’ll most definitely be looking for a unique covering letter – one that’s memorable for all the right reasons (and not for the appalling spelling and grammar).
 And knowing that we always remember the way someone makes us feel, you can make us smile by thinking outside the box and sharing / uploading something for us which shows us the real personality behind the CV!
 If you impress us enough that you end up coming on board with us then our best advice is to get stuck in and ask questions.
 We’re nerds at heart and love people who show the same enthusiasm for Financial Services that we do!